ryjen/ryjen.github.io/content/musings/taxing-countries.md

 Are you tired of of the mad cows and environment cost of eating hormone fueled, chemicalized sugar shit produced in mass cruelty and insanity just for the luxury of it?

+Are you tired of wasting time not dealing with real problems?

 **Lets Tax America For It.**